Why Peer Support is a Political Act

 When we talk about peer support, we are referring to the ways trans folks have watched out for one another.
 Access to care and support options from other trans folks has always been integral to our collective survival.
-Being able to connect with community peers improves trans wellbeing, reduces isolation and reduces suicidality.
+Connecting with community peers improves trans well-being, reduces isolation, and reduces suicidality.
 That powerful impact is why we say that peer support is a political act.
 Together, we have built our own care structures, tools, and spaces in the absence of critical resources.
 These communal care structures continue to be critical to preventing crises, strengthening our interdependence, and defending trans dignity.

 Our community has always known that the state will not save us.
 This fact stands out with painful clarity when we mourn the trans lives lost to police violence.
 The memory of those siblings moves us to action to end policing and incarceration.
 Abolition is necessary to achieve trans liberation and racial justice.
 One key way to advance that goal and to protect our community is by ending nonconsensual intervention, so that trans people can access help and crisis support without fear of police violence.